Pain Management in Natural Childbirth

 When I found out I was pregnant with my first baby, I did a ton of research about what to expect during labor and delivery.
 I ended up settling on the fact that an intervention-free, natural birth was what I wanted, but I wasn’t sure I was tough enough to handle it.
-There are a few key things that went through my mind to help me manage my pain during natural childbirth.
+There are a few key things that went through my mind to help me with pain management during natural childbirth.